HL7/fhir-mCODE-ig/input/pagecontent/conformance-patients.md

 To facilitate conformance testing, testing software must be able to determine which patients are "in-scope" (meaning cancer patients whose data is presented or exchanged with the intention of conforming to mCODE).
-In FHIR terms, these are patients who have a Condition where `Condition.code` is a member of the value set [PrimaryOrUncertainBehaviorCancerDisorderVS] and `Condition.verificationStatus` is confirmed.
+In FHIR terms, these are patients who have a Condition where `Condition.code` is a member of the value set [PrimaryCancerDisorderVS] and `Condition.verificationStatus` is confirmed.

 However, due to technical, organizational, or legal reasons, mCODE Data Senders MAY exclude some cancer patients from mCODE.
 In that case, the mCODE Data Sender MUST define a Group resource to identify ALL in-scope patients in their system.
 This Group resource MUST set `Group.code` to `C19700` with code system `http://ncicb.nci.nih.gov/xml/owl/EVS/Thesaurus.owl` (this is the NCI code for concept "Cancer Patient").
 Data Senders that do not exclude any cancer patients from mCODE MAY still populate a Group resource.